 All faculty and staff members should assume responsibility for preventing misuse of the Institute's name.
 Misuse may arise from consulting activities, in public reports made by individuals, or through failure to record and clarify MIT's restrictions governing the use of results obtained during research or investigations on behalf of commercial firms.
 For this reason all agreements involving the use of Institute facilities, including use for press conferences or public announcements, should be coordinated with the News Office and with the Technology Licensing Office.

 It is equally important that faculty and staff members not allow their own names to be used in ways that state or imply Institute endorsement in connection with project or product promotions.
 It should also be understood clearly that opinions expressed by a faculty or staff member in preparing a report or paper under a consulting agreement or personal service contract are the opinions of the individual and not an official position of the Institute.
 Use of the Institute letterhead or address or other identification that might associate the conclusion of the report with the Institute should be avoided.

 Where publicity or advertising arising from personal, non-Institute research or consultation is concerned, faculty and staff members are advised to consult the Technology Licensing Office.

 Any financial accounts — such as bank, brokerage, or mutual fund accounts — that include Massachusetts Institute of Technology or MIT in the account name or that use the MIT Federal Tax Identification Number must be used solely for approved Institute-related purposes.
 Such accounts must be authorized and established by the Office of the Treasurer.
-Contact the Office of the Deputy Treasurer or, in the case of student activities, the Office of the Dean of Students and Undergraduate Education.
+Contact the Office of the Deputy Treasurer or, in the case of student activities, the Student Organizations, Leadership and Engagement Office.
 Unauthorized use of the MIT Federal Tax Identification Number could result in the imposition of penalties by the US Internal Revenue Service.